 If there are no SWS provisions in the award or registered agreement, an employee with disability must be paid the full pay rate for their classification.

-If an employee’s disability doesn't affect the way they can do their job, they're not covered by the SWS and get the full pay rate.
+Similarly, if an employee’s disability doesn't affect the way they can do their job, they're not covered by the SWS and get the full pay rate for their classification.